panda-lsy/HMCL-PE-User-Manual/faq/q-unclear-and-error-in-game-rendering.md

 ![the picture which the second player provided:ERROR RENDERING](<../.gitbook/assets/image (2) (1) (2).png>)

-### A:Try the newest release build.
-[Releases](https://github.com/Tungstend/HMCL-PE/releases/), if still persist, try the latest dev build
+### A:Try the newest release version.
+[Releases](https://github.com/Tungstend/HMCL-PE/releases/), if still persist, try the latest dev version.